 Nineteenth-century visitors came to Watkins (now Watkins Glen) by lake steamer or by rail.
 Here freethought publisher D. M. Bennett and other delegates to the New York Freethinkers Association convention arrived in 1878 and again in 1882.

-The waterfront is now home to several sightseeing boats; the train station, built in 1876, now houses a waterfront restaurant.
+The Building and Site.
+The waterfront is now home to several sightseeing boats; the train station, built in 1876, has been rehabilitated and now houses a waterfront restaurant.